A “smoking gun” for the ancient calamity that formed Earth’s large Moon may still exist deep in the mantle of our planet.

-The leading theory for the formation of the Moon is that a roughly Mars-size object, dubbed Theia (named for the Titan who was mother to the moon goddess Selene), struck young Earth around 4.5 billion years ago.
+The leading theory for the formation of the Moon is that a roughly Mars-size object, dubbed Theia (named after the Titan mother to the Moon goddess, Selene), struck young Earth around 4.5 billion years ago.
 The abundance of indirect evidence for this cataclysmic event includes the high angular velocity seen in the Earth-Moon system today, as well as the Moon's tiny iron core and high mass ratio relative to Earth.
 Stable isotope samples brought back by Apollo astronauts also suggest a common origin for Earth and the Moon.

 But direct evidence for Theia hypothesis has so far been lacking.
 While the cores of Earth and Theia probably merged right away, where did the rest of the rogue impactor go?